 He has taught nationally and internationally at Peridance Center, Deeply Rooted Dance Theatre, Harlem School of the Arts, The Ailey School, Dance Institute of Washington, and Centro Nacional de Danza Contemporánea (MX), LaGuardia High School of Music & Art and Performing Arts , the Martha Graham School of Contemporary Dance and Long Island University.
 His academic degrees include: B.F.A in Theatre Arts/Dance (Howard University), M.F.A in New Media Arts and Performance (Long Island University).
-He is presently a Ph.D. candidate and Driskell Fellow at Institute for Doctoral Studies in the Visual Arts. yonTande serves as Assistant Professor of Dance at Temple University (Africanist Perspective in Contemporary Dance practices).
+He holds a Ph.D. in Philosophy, Art Theory and Aesthetics from the Institute for Doctoral Studies in the Visual Arts where he was a David Driskell Fellow. yonTande serves as Assistant Professor of Dance at Temple University (Africanist Perspective in Contemporary Dance practices).

 photo: Tafari Meliszwe